matrix-construct/construct/include/ircd/db/README.md

 #### Columns
 While a simple key-value store could naively store a JSON document as a textual value, we provide additional structure schematized before opening a database:
 Every member of a JSON object is a `column` in this database.
-To address members within nested objects, we specify a `column` with a "foo.bar.baz" path syntax.
-This puts all columns at the same level in our code, even though they may represent deeply nested values.
+There is no specific support for recursion at this time, though that could be addressed by adding additional columns for the nested values.

 #### Rows
 Since `columns` are technically independent key-value stores (they have their own